wayzelll/9berylliumcs3/quarter1/classRelationships.md

 ## Multiplicity
  1: 1

-Explanation: An artist can accommodate at least 1 concert or event.
+Explanation: An artist can accommodate at most 1 concert or event at one time.

 ## UML Class Relationship Diagram
 <img width="1366" height="768" alt="imagesclassRelationshipDiagram" src="https://github.com/user-attachments/assets/a648ce78-15f7-47fc-859a-e060d3276212" />